smdahlen/smdahlen.github.com/source/_posts/2013-03-18-setup-node-dot-js-servers-within-a-load-balanced-configuration.markdown

   the deployment and log directories, copies over a ssh deploy key, clones the *marinara* git repository, install dependencies, and optimizes assets.
-A number of default attributes drive the deployment -- the most important of which is *reference* attribute defining the git tag or branch to deploy.
+A number of default attributes drive the deployment -- the most important of which is the *reference* attribute defining the git tag or branch to deploy.

 {% codeblock site-cookbooks/marinara/attributes/default.rb lang:ruby %}
 # defines marinara application deployment configuration